 - Add the olive oil, lemon juice, garlic, oregano, salt, and pepper to a bowl or a large zip top bag.
 Stir the ingredients in the dish until combined.

-- Filet each chicken breast into two thinner pieces.
-Place the pieces in the bag or in a shallow dish, then pour the marinade over top, making sure the chicken pieces are completely covered in marinade.
+- If using breasts, fillet each chicken breast into two thinner pieces.
+Place the chicken in the bag or in a shallow dish, then pour the marinade over top, making sure the chicken pieces are completely covered in marinade.
 Marinate the chicken for 30 minutes, or up to 8 hours (refrigerated), turning occasionally to maximize the chicken's contact with the marinade.